mdzhang/datacamp-notes/machine_learning/intro.md

 # Machine Learning

 - **machine learning**: ability of computers to learn and make decisions from data w/o being explicitly programmed
+    - learning relationship between input and output pairs, x and y

 - **unsupervised learning**: uses unlabeled data
     - **clustering**: group data into categories, where categories not known beforehand